 hammered dulcimer hammers

 The sticks you strike the string courses with are called hammers, thus the instrument's name.
 Hammers are usually made out of wood, but are also available out of metals and even carbon composites.
-Hammers may be single sided, double sided (often with one side bare wood and the other with some kind of padding for a different sound), and with both rigid and flexable shafts.
-Dulcimer hammers for instruments from other cultures can have radically different designs than these.
+Hammers may be single sided, double sided (often with one side bare wood and the other with some kind of padding for a different sound), and with both rigid and flexible shafts.
+Dulcimer hammers for instruments from other cultures can differ radically from these designs.

 Dulceleste (Dulcimer Celeste)